Luchador/Bens_Branch/README.md

 * Stars added on Mr. Blonde's Revenge
 * Animated water at the bottom of the chasm in Air Base
 * Moved the "Objective Completed/Failed" message down so it doesn't block the center of the screen
+* The game now reads text data from plaintext files instead of compressed files.
+You can find the text files in data/text and edit them easily.

 Bug fixes:
 * Fixed Jonathan being unable to shoot the player in The Duel